Lawton, Oklahoma: Economy

 Lawton is primarily centered on government, manufacturing, and retail trade industries.
 The Lawton MSA ranks fourth in Oklahoma with a gross domestic product of $4.2 billion produced in 2008, with a majority ($2.1 billion) in the government sector, primarily associated with the military.

 Fort Sill is the largest employer in Lawton, with more than 5,000 full-time employees.
 In the private sector, the largest employer is Goodyear Tire and Rubber Company with 2,400 full-time employees.
-Some major employers in the Lawton area also include: Lawton Public Schools, Comanche County Memorial Hospital, Southwestern Hospital, City of Lawton, Cameron University, and Bar S Foods.
+Some major employers in the Lawton area also include Lawton Public Schools, Comanche County Memorial Hospital, Southwestern Hospital, City of Lawton, Cameron University, and Bar S Foods.

 Lawton has developed two major industrial parks.
-One is located in the southwest region of town, while the second is located near the Lawton-Fort Sill Regional Airport.
+One is located in the southwest region of the city, while the second is located near the Lawton-Fort Sill Regional Airport.

 In 2010, the city of Lawton was engaged in the Downtown Revitalization Project.
-Its goal is to redesign the areas between Elmer Thomas Park at the north through Central Mall to the south to be more visually appealing and pedestrian-friendly to encourage business growth in the area.
+Its goal was to redesign the areas between Elmer Thomas Park at the north through Central Mall to the south to be more visually appealing and pedestrian friendly to encourage business growth in the area.

 Lawton had 35,374 employed civilians as of the 2010 Census, and 49.1% were female.
 Of the civilian workers, 21,842 (61.7%) were private for-profit wage and salary workers.
 Of the for-profit wage and salary workers, 659 (1.9% of the total Lawton civilian workforce) were employees of their own corporations.
 The nonprofit sector had 2,571 (7.3%) private nonprofit wage and salary workers.
 The government sector included 4,713 (13.3%) federal workers, 2,545 (7.2%) state government workers, and 2,160 (6.1%) local government workers.
 In addition, the city had 1,634 (4.6%) self-employed workers and unpaid family workers.

+It was announced in May of 2025 that Firehawk Aerospace was constructing a $22 million rocket fuel production facility in the town’s west industrial park, creating 100 jobs.